bscout9956/NFSU2ExOpts/README.txt

 ------------------------------------------------------------------------------------------------------------
 Changelog: (+ Addition, * Change, !
 Attention, - Deletion)

+Build 2; Rev.02 (Unofficial):

++ Added an option to enable DebugCamWorld
++ Added options to tweak Reflection Resolution on cars and roads

 Build 2; Rev.01:
 + Added an option to show special vinyl category on Vinyls menu.